 July 19, 1970

 includes: Immigrant Song, Heartbreaker, Dazed and Confused, Bring It On Home, Since I've Been Loving You, Organ solo / Thank You, That's The Way, What Is and What Should Never Be, Moby Dick, Whole Lotta Love (medley incl.
-Let That Boy Boogie, Red House, CC Rider, Hootchie Kootchie Man, Honey Bee, Long Distance Call), Communication Breakdown.
+Let That Boy Boogie, Red House, CC Rider, Hootchie Kootchie Man, Honey Bee, Long Distance Call), Communication Breakdown, Blueberry Hill.

 "Peter Grant wandered out into the crowds milling around the stage, working his way around the permimeter on the lookout for pirate recording activity.
 Not surprisingly, there were blatant attempts to record the concert being made by organised professionals armed with stereo tape recorders and microphones on boom stands.
 Several digruntled 'engineers' set up in front of the stage soon found their tapes being unceremoniously confiscated.
 Peter ripped one tape spool from a machine and began tearing it up."
 (C. Welch, "The Man Who Led Zeppelin" biography)